Understanding and Estimating the Execution Time of Quantum Circuits: Results

 \subsubsection{Statistical analysis of quantum circuit execution times on quantum computers}

 We follow a similar approach as in \ref{sec:simulator-time} to analyze the execution times of the circuits on real quantum computers.
 Table~\ref{tab:execution time on quantum computers} and Fig.~\ref{fig:combined quantum computers} present the distributions of the execution times of the quantum circuits on the two studied quantum computers.
+Careful readers may notice that the average execution time on the quantum computers is longer than that on the simulators.
+We would like to clarify that, in Figs.~\ref{fig:combined simulators} and ~\ref{fig:combined quantum computers}, for both simulators and real devices, "execution time" denotes the backend-side system (quantum) time reported by IBM.
+It measures the time when the QPU is dedicated to a job and does not include queuing or host-side overhead\footnote{\url{https://quantum.cloud.ibm.com/docs/guides/max-execution-time}}.
+On real devices this duration includes hardware and control latencies, in particular qubit measurement and the per-shot repetition delay, which accumulate on the device side\footnote{\url{https://quantum.cloud.ibm.com/docs/guides/repetition-rate-execution}; \url{https://qiskit-community.github.io/qiskit-experiments/stable/0.6/manuals/measurement/restless_measurements.html}}.
+Simulators execute the same circuits in software and do not incur these hardware latencies, so in our workload their measured durations can be shorter.

 \textbf{The execution times of quantum circuits on quantum computers varies significantly across different circuits.} As shown in Table~\ref{tab:execution time on quantum computers} and Fig.~\ref{fig:combined quantum computers}, for the 192 quantum circuits executed at \texttt{ibm\_osaka} and the 148 at \texttt{ibm\_kyoto}, both the maximum and minimum execution times are approximately 13 seconds and 3 seconds, respectively, with both average and median times around 8 or 9 seconds.
 This indicates that the actual execution times of different quantum circuits on quantum computers can vary significantly.
 Such variations are challenging to estimate accurately with current methods, specifically the IBM Quantum Platform.
 Accurately predicting the execution time of quantum circuits on quantum computers is crucial, underlining the necessity and innovation of the predictive model proposed in this paper.